devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/gfm-guide.md

 ## Who is this Guide for?

 For people with a basic knowledge of the Flutter Framework.
 I recommend following this tutorial by the Flutter team [(Flutter Dev Team 2018i)](https://flutter.dev/docs/get-started/codelab).
-It will walk you through developing your first flutter application.
+It will walk you through developing your first Flutter application.
 You should also have a basic understanding of the Dart programming language [(Dart Team 2019a)](https://dart.dev/).
 No worries, it is very similar to Java [(Oracle 1996)](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html), Kotlin [(Jet Brains 2017)](https://kotlinlang.org/) and JavaScript [(ECMA 1997)](https://www.ecma-international.org/publications/standards/Ecma-262.htm).
 So if you know 1 or 2 of those languages you should be fine.

 ## Topics that will be covered